CybercentreCanada/assemblyline-service-template/{{ cookiecutter.__repository }}/README.md

 ## Running this service

 This is an Assemblyline service.
-It is desinged to run as part of the Assemblyline framework.
+It is designed to run as part of the Assemblyline framework.

 If you would like to test this service locally, you can run the Docker image directly from the a shell: